Build A Genuine Partnership To Truly Benefit From Your Suppliers

 Since 2015, WatServ has provided Microsoft Dynamics AX ERP hosting and managed services for Bartell Drugs.
 Serving the Pacific North-West and dating back to 1890, Bartell Drugs is the oldest family-owned drugstore brand in the United States.

-First, is this focus on partnership.
+First, is this focus on the client relationship.
 Kari Escobedo, the former Senior Vice President of IT at Bartell Drugs said this: “At Bartell Drugs we are going through a large wave of digital transformation and I’m proud to say that WatServ is helping contribute to our success.
 From our first engagement with WatServ back in 2015, we’ve seen them as our technology partner, rather than simply our vendor because they consistently provide solutions that are tailored to our business and recommendations that lead to efficiencies and cost savings.
 We continue to partner closely with WatServ because they’re great to work with.”

 I love hearing testimonials like this from our clients, but not just because it’s nice to hear a client saying how great your team is working.
 Take a look at the words Kari has chosen and think for a moment what that means.